Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/setup-dev-env.rst

 Now you need to install the Concordium software package.
 Navigate to cargo-concordium and download the correct version for your operating system.
 You need to install the tools both for testnet and mainnet.

-First, we need to rename the “cargo-congordium-v.x.x” file to “cargo-concordium”.
+First, rename the “cargo-congordium-v.x.x” file to “cargo-concordium”.
 Then go to the directory where the file is downloaded and run this command to make it executable.
 You also need to move the cargo-concordium executable to the cargo folder.
 All steps below are configured for MacOS, if you are using another operating system I suggest you follow this link.
 (Note : In this tutorial, we are not going to use concordium-client for our operations so you don’t have to install it.)

 .. code-block:: console